Skip to main content

 • Avoidance of social situations or family members.

 • When pain is ongoing, you may find you have feelings of bitterness, frustration, or depression.
 Some people report they have thoughts of suicide.
 If you are having these feelings, tell your doctor.
-This is important, so that you can get appropriate medications to help you feel better.
+This is important, so that you can get appropriate treatment to help you feel better.

 How Is It Diagnosed?